Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Audio Description Corpus

+For each video, we generated two alternative descriptions using state-of-the-art VLMs, applying a common generation pipeline.

-\paragraph{VLM-generated Audio Description} Three state-of-the-art VLMs, \textbf{Qwen2.5-VL} \cite{Bai2025Qwen2.5-VLReport}, \textbf{Gemini 1.5 Pro} \cite{GoogleDeepMind2024GeminiReport}, and \textbf{GPT-4o} \cite{OpenAI2024GPT-4oCard}, produced alternative descriptions following a common generation pipeline.
-We selected these models based on their performance on the large-scale Video-MME benchmark \mbox{\cite{Fu2024Video-MME:Analysis}}, which evaluates more than 50 VLMs on multimodal reasoning and temporal understanding.
+\paragraph{VLM Selection} Three VLMs, Qwen2.5-VL \cite{Bai2025Qwen2.5-VLReport}, Gemini 1.5 Pro \cite{GoogleDeepMind2024GeminiReport}, and GPT-4o \cite{OpenAI2024GPT-4oCard}, were initially considered for generation.
+We selected these models for two reasons.
+First, they ranked among the top performers on the large-scale Video-MME benchmark \cite{Fu2024Video-MME:Analysis}, which evaluates more than 50 VLMs on multimodal reasoning and temporal understanding.
 At the time of system development, Gemini ranked first overall, Qwen-VL fifth, and GPT sixth.
-Together, these models represent top performers across proprietary (Gemini, GPT) and open-source (Qwen) families, while also being among the few high-ranking systems accessible for research.
-This selection allows our stimulus set to reflect the diversity of current VLM paradigms without sacrificing practical reproducibility.
+They represent top systems across proprietary (Gemini, GPT) and open-source (Qwen) families, while being among the few high-ranking systems accessible for research.

+From this initial set, we ultimately retained Qwen2.5-VL and GPT-4o as the two generators in our final corpus, setting Gemini aside for three reasons.
+First, our blind QC specialist found Gemini's and GPT's outputs similar in quality on our videos, and she preferred GPT-4o despite its lower Video-MME ranking.
+This observation aligns with prior findings that benchmark performance on general multimodal tasks does not necessarily predict alignment with human judgments on accessibility-critical qualities \cite{Rohrbach2017MovieDescription}.
+Second, GPT-4o and Qwen-VL are more widely used in recent AI-based AD generation research \cite{Chu2024LLM-AD:System, Li2025VideoA11y:Description, baghel2025towards}, making them more representative of the AI-generated content BLV users are likely to encounter.
+Third, the consultant raised a practical concern about cognitive load: rating three AD versions per video across six dimensions (90 items in total) would be demanding for non-expert raters, and narrowing to two generators kept the task tractable while preserving paradigm diversity.

-Each video was segmented into coherent scenes based on visual similarity, aligned with dialogue transcripts, and then provided as input to the models.
+\paragraph{Generation Pipeline} Each video was segmented into coherent scenes based on visual similarity, aligned with dialogue transcripts, and then provided as input to the models.
 Prompts were adapted from professional AD guidelines and emphasized factual accuracy, conciseness, neutrality, and timing awareness while discouraging hallucination and over-description.
 Model outputs were further optimized to reduce redundancy and improve narrative coherence, then synthesized into speech using the same Text-To-Speech system as the volunteer-authored descriptions.
 All versions supported both inline and extended narration.
 This process created a dataset that captured both authentic community-authored descriptions and systematically generated alternatives, standardized for a fair comparison in evaluation.

 \endgroup